Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-feed-importing.md

 **\* as of ProGet 2025.13*

-:::(info)(Importing Docker Images from Sonatype Nexus) When importing Docker images from Sonatype Nexus, by default, ProGet builds the Docker API URL based on the registry settings reported by Nexus.
-This override is primarily used when a reverse proxy is configured in front of the Nexus server and the reported URL is not directly accessible.
-By setting this value, ProGet will use the specified Docker API endpoint instead of the one taken from the Nexus configuration.
+:::(info)(Importing Docker Images from Sonatype Nexus) By default, ProGet builds the Docker API URL using the registry settings reported by Nexus.
+You can override this on the Advanced tab to specify a custom Docker API endpoint.
+This is most commonly needed when a reverse proxy sits in front of the Nexus server and the reported URL isn’t directly accessible.

-You can configure settings on the advanced tab to specify a custom Docker API URL (for example, https://nexus.kramerica.com/v2/my-registry).
+For example, you might specify a URL such as: `https://nexus.kramerica.com/v2/my-registry`.
 :::

 You can read more about importing from Sonatype Nexus in our [HOWTO: Migrate from Sonatype Nexus to ProGet](/docs/proget/installation/migrating-to-proget/proget-sonatype-nexus-feed-migration) guide.